The Noctura 400 Tackles Diabetic Retinopathy While You Sleep

 How does the Noctura 400 work?

 The Noctura 400 works on a very simple basis.
-It is a face mask that you wear while you sleep, that provides low levels of light to your closed eye lids.
-Although it is not enough to affect your sleep, it is enough light to prevent the rods in your eye from activating and so it reduces the eye’s oxygen demands.
+It is a face mask that you wear while you sleep, containing LED cells, providing low levels of illumination to your closed eye lids.
+The lighting is low enough to avoid affecting sleep, but provides enough light to prevent the rod cells in your eye from activating.
+In darkness, these cells demand high levels of oxygen, putting strain on the weakened blood vessels in the diabetic eye and increasing risk of leakage.

 How do I get the Noctura 400?

 The Noctura 400 is provided as part of an ongoing monitoring program for your eyes.
-After your initial consultation which includes an OCT 3D Eye Scan, you will receive a mask which you wear for three months.
-We then carry out a follow-up examination of your eyes, including a further scan every three months.
+After your initial consultation which includes an OCT 3D Eye Scan and Optomap Ultrawide scan, you will receive a mask which you wear for three months.
+We then carry out a follow-up examination of your eyes, including further scans every three months.
 The scans allow us to precisely monitor the health of your eye and the extent of your retinopathy.

-To enquire about a consultation, please call the practices today for more information.
+To enquire about a consultation, please contact the practices today for more information.